Dissertation: “Before Melville’s Masts: Sex in the Age of Sail”

 Special Topics Courses

-Sex Before Sexuality in American Literature and Film (Forthcoming, Fall 2017)
+Sex Before Sexuality in American Art, Film, and Literature (Forthcoming, Fall 2017)

 Dissident Desires and Pleasures in New York’s Queer Underworld (1 section)